Zeta-Labs-HQ/Riemann-s-toolbox/README.md

-# ζ Zeta Template
+# Riemann utility package

-Unopinionated discord.py template for the Zeta series of bots, and for everyone.
+Unopinionated discord.py utility for use in the ζ series of bots, and for everyone.